Ed Reed: Retirement

-After spending the entire 2014 year out of football, Reed announced his retirement on May 6, 2015.
-He signed a one-day contract with the Ravens and officially retired on May 7, 2015.
+Reed announced his retirement on May 6, 2015, signing a one-day contract on May 7 to retire as a Baltimore Raven.

 Reed was elected to the Pro Football Hall of Fame on February 2, 2019, his first year of eligibility.
 He was the third homegrown Raven who achieved the sport's highest career recognition.
 He was named to the NFL 100 All Time Team.